![]() |

 BELARUS

-WORLD PRODUCTION: 8.5M View more stats BELARUS
+WORLD PRODUCTION: 10M BELARUS

 Source: Statistics from NRCAN